bendstein/calculator/README.md

 A calculator made in rust.

-To start in Console mode, run the executable 'console.exe'.

 ### GUI mode
 ---
 The calculator GUI was made using yew + web assembly, and can be run as a desktop app using tauri.